myystxx/well-of-the-mind/README.md

 This project is built with Flutter and Dart.

-This is a mental wellness mobile application with 3 main microservice: Article, Meditate, and Journaling.
+This is a mental wellness mobile application with 3 main microservices: Article, Meditate, and Journaling.

 The main aim of this app is to help people to gain knowledge in mental health and make informed approach to their daily wellness needs.